The length of a cat’s tail is mainly dependent on its breed. Of course, there are other considerations, such as genetics, most notably the cat’s size.

 What Is The Average Cat Tail Length?

-The average tail length of a male cat is 11 inches.
-For female cats, it is 9.9 inches.
-Length is relative to its body.
+The average tail length of a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.

-If you entered your cat into a competition, it would be assessed on its overall proportions.
-An American curl, for example, needs to have a tail that’s half its body length.
+If you entered your cat into a competition, it would be assessed based on its overall proportions.
+For example, an American curl needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
-In fact, most cats have a tail that is as long as their body.
+Most cats have a tail that is as long as their body.

 What Cat Has The Longest Tail Ever?